lark-parser/lark/docs/json_tutorial.md

 I added PyParsing for comparison.
 It fairs pretty well in its memory usage, but it can't compete with the run-time speed of LALR(1).

+These benchmarks are for Lark's alpha version.
+I already have several optimizations planned that will significantly improve run-time speed.

 Once again, shout-out to PyPy for being so effective.

 ## Afterword